precice/precice/src/precice/adapters/python/readme.txt

    $ python setup.py build_ext --inplace

 This generates the PySolverInterface.so library.
 If you use preCICE as a static library, you have to manually add all thrid-party libraries (boost, python, petsc) that you use to setup.py.
+It is recommended to use preCICE as a shared library here.

 4. Add the path PRECICE_ROOT/src/precice/adapters/python to python's import sources.
 This can be done by including the following lines in your python code: